Eric-Canas/Homography.js/README.md

 # Homography.js
 Homography.js is a lightweight high-performance library for implementing image homographies in Javascript.
-It is designed to be simple (even for developers that are not familiar with computer vision), and able to run in real time video applications even in low-specification devices such as smartphones.
+It is designed to be easy-to-use (even for developers that are not familiar with Computer Vision), and able to run in real time applications even in low-spec devices such as smartphones.

 <table>
 <thead>